DEEPPic.jpg

 she/her/hers

 I always knew I was a good listener.
 A deep listener.
-It felt as natural to me as breathing.

-Having lived through my own share of pain, trauma, and loss in life, I learned from the ground-up the pricelessness of therapy; how being in relationship with someone who wanted to know who I was deep down, who sincerely cared for me, who fearlessly walked beside me to face the darkest and hardest parts of my story with me was utterly transformational.
+Having lived through my own share of pain, trauma, and loss in life, I learned from the inside-out the pricelessness of therapy; how being in relationship with someone who wanted to know who I was deep down, who sincerely cared for me, who fearlessly walked beside me to face the darkest and hardest parts of my story with me was utterly transformational.
 How being deeply listened to and accompanied in all parts of my self, my story, and my life rekindled the flame of my wholeness, my own true self.

-My own lived experience of healing, along with my education, training, and professional experience, is what makes me the passionate, heartfelt, confident, dedicated therapist I endeavor to be.
+My own lived experience of healing, along with my education, training, and professional experience, is what makes me the passionate, heartfelt, dedicated therapist I endeavor to be.

 ~